darkjumpy/IT-Freak-Home-smart-light-switch-1-relay/README.md

 * **Turn off the power in your home**
 * Disassemble your normal light switch
 * If you don't have a neutral wire in your electrical box ask the electrician about adding one
-* Connect electric wires to screw terminal (On sketch you can see where which wire should go)
+* Connect electric wires to screw terminal (On bottom of the PCB you can see where which wire should go)
-* Put the smart switch to the electrical box and connect the normal light switch to the smart switch (Like on the sketch)
+* Put the smart switch to the electrical box and connect the normal light switch to the smart switch (To the switch pins on PCB)
 * Assemble your normal light switch to the wall

 ## -How to configure it with [Home Assistant](https://www.home-assistant.io/)?